jweinflash/chicago-taxi/README.md

   # into something useable for ggplot
   #
   # Args:
-  #   spdf: SpatialPolygonsDataFrame (objected retunred from readOGR)
+  #   spdf: SpatialPolygonsDataFrame (objected returned from readOGR)
   #
   # Returns: data.frame